-Please note!
 This is an example CV, not a perfect template.
 Its purpose is to demonstrate what experience might be attractive to potential employers.

 10 New Street, Sheffield, SW1 1AB

 I am a successful Languages graduate about to commence the Graduate Diploma in Law.
-Due to my range of career interests I have gained experience in a number of areas.
+Due to my range of career interests, I have gained experience in a number of areas.
 My legal work experience has attracted me to business law, where I feel that the skills I have gained from my degree, work and other activities will be highly valued.

 Leadership and Responsibility: I have been chosen to represent my peers on a number of occasions, at school council and as a university liaison student representative.
-As a classroom assistant I was responsible for helping groups of up to five students during language classes, a challenging job which I enjoyed immensely.
+As a classroom assistant I was responsible for helping groups of up to five students during language classes, a challenging job that I enjoyed immensely.

 Written skills: I have developed a sophisticated written style and practised formulating arguments, both through academic essay-writing and producing leaflets and campaign literature for Manchester Students’ Union.
-During my time at Manchester I have helped to research and write manifestos in a number of campaigns for student representative groups.
+During my time at Manchester, I have helped to research and write manifestos in a number of campaigns for student representative groups.

-Communication skills: Since completing my degree and year abroad I am fluent in three foreign languages; I have completed a number of translation projects including as a volunteer translator for Victim Support Manchester.
+Communication skills: Since completing my degree and year abroad, I am fluent in three foreign languages; I have completed a number of translation projects including as a volunteer translator for Victim Support Manchester.
 I have also gained some valuable experience of public speaking, as part of the debating team in sixth form and presenting campaign events at Manchester Students’ Union.

-Commercial awareness and organisation: As a sales assistant and waitress I developed excellent customer service skills and raised my awareness of business concerns in both retail and restaurant environments.
+Commercial awareness and organisation: As a sales assistant and waitress, I developed excellent customer service skills and raised my awareness of business concerns in both retail and restaurant environments.
 I have acquired good time-management skills, juggling academic work with voluntary and extra-curricular commitments, which has also required consistent discipline and motivation.

-The University of Manchester, First Class BA (Hons) Modern Foreign Languages, 2003-2007
+The University of Manchester, First Class BA (Hons) Modern Foreign Languages, 2014-2018

-Main subjects: Advanced Spanish and French language, Beginner then Intermediate German; Modern Spanish history; German politics, French literature, and cultural studies
+Main subjects: Advanced Spanish and French language, Beginner then Intermediate German; Modern Spanish history; German politics, French literature and cultural studies

-Year Abroad: Studied at Madrid University, Spain and Berlin University, Germany, then spent two months working at a summer camp in southwest France.
+Year Abroad: Studied at Madrid University, Spain and Berlin University, Germany, then spent two months working at a summer camp in South-West France.

-Clarence High School, Sheffield, 1996-2003
+Clarence High School, Sheffield, 2007-2014

 A Levels; Spanish A, History A, French A